 You Don’t Need To Be Artistic To Have A Bullet Journal

-I know you’ve seen all those amazing spreads all over Instagram and Pinterest and probably (just like I did) you’re thinking Bullet Journal is something only artistic people do.
+I know you’ve seen all those amazing spreads all over Instagram and Pinterest, and probably (just like I did), you think Bullet Journal is something only artistic people do.
 This, fortunately, is not the case.

-You Don’t Need To Spend A Fortune For Bullet Journal Supplies
+You Don’t Need To Spend A Fortune On Bullet Journal Supplies

 The market of Bullet Journal supplies is oversaturated with all the stationery supplies.
-You look at other bullet journalists’ stationery collections and it is kinda scary to think how much money all those goodies cost.
+You look at other bullet journalists’ stationery collections, and it is scary to think how much money all those goodies cost.

 And speaking of supplies, I have one more recommendation!